Rachel Chrastil, PhD

 (She, Her, Hers)

-Chrastil received her Ph.D. from Yale University and her B.A. from Indiana University, and studied at the Université de Provence.
-She was a Fulbright Scholar in 2009 and has researched extensively across France.
+Chrastil received her Ph.D. in History from Yale University and her B.A. in History and French from Indiana University.
+She was a Fulbright Scholar in 2009, studied at the Université de Provence, and has researched extensively across France.
 In 2015 she was awarded the Roger A. Fortin Award for Outstanding Teaching and Scholarship in the Humanities.

 First Year at Xavier